masikol/ribogrove-tools/release_preparation/README.md

 # RiboGrove release preparation

-The software in this directory should be used to create a RiboGrove release.
-If you have output directories made by the pipeline `collect_and_filter_ssu_pipeline.sh`, you can the create a release using scripts in this directory.
+The software in this directory can be used to create a RiboGrove release.
+If you have output directories (`bacteria/` and `archaea/`) made by the pipeline `collect_and_filter_ssu_pipeline.sh`, you can then create a release using scripts in this directory.

 If the release is created, you can then make HTML pages in different languages for this release.
+Supported languages are: English, Belarusian, Ukrainian, Russian.

 ## Release preparation

-You should use script `prepare_release.sh` for RiboGrove release preparation.
-It will crate two fasta files: a full-length RiboGrove file and a "raw" version of it, i.e. without filtering.
-Also, the script will create a metadata archive with varuios additional information.
+You can use script `prepare_release.sh` for RiboGrove release preparation.
+It will create a fasta file of a full-length RiboGrove sequences.
+Also, the script will create a metadata archive with various additional information.

 ### Usage